IllusionMods/KKManager/README.md

 # KKManager
-Mod, plugin and card manager for Koikatu! and Koikatsu Party.
+Mod, plugin and card manager for games by Illusion that use BepInEx.
 It can:
-- Browse cards and scenes (supports drag and drop so you can drag cards into the game to load them).
 - Browse installed zipmods and plugins, and view information about them.
 - Automatically find and install mod updates from the internet.
+- Browse cards and scenes (supports drag and drop so you can drag cards into the game to load them).
+- Install plugins and mods for you.
 - Fix some common issues with the game.

-- Install plugins and mods for you.
+You can see a list of supported games [here](https://github.com/IllusionMods/KKManager/blob/master/src/KKManager.Core/Functions/GameType.cs).

 While the app is already useful, it's still in beta.
 Expect some bugs and lacking features.
 You can report issues on [GitHub Issues page](https://github.com/bbepis/KKManager/issues), or on the [Koikatu! discord server](https://discord.gg/urDt8CK).